hostmobility/mx4-wiki/README.md

 Host Mobility AB provides a simple method to update the firmware in the MX-4 hardware.

-This method is based on a root filesystem image (named "hmupdate.img") which is able to update all software components (Linux kernel, u-boot, distribution, co-processor firmware).
+This method is based on a u-boot script (named "hmupdate.img") which is able to update all software components (Linux kernel, u-boot, distribution, co-processor firmware).

 This is easily done by placing "hmupdate.img" in the root of a USB flash drive and simply restarting the MX-4 system with the USB flash drive plugged in.